 Progressing on skis vs Snowboard

 When comparing skiing and snowboarding, it’s often said that ‘skiing is easy to learn but difficult to perfect.’
-But this is mainly said by people who don’t know what good snowboarding looks like.
+But this is mainly said by people who don’t know what good snowboarding looks like!
+Plus, you should always be trying to improve no matter which sport you are doing.

 The truth is that because the equipment is quite different, the types of snow and terrain that they are best suited to are also quite different.